 Remember I told you about Lazy load addon for WP rocket plugin?
 Well, you can use it for free.

 The Lazy Load plugin by WP Rocket helps you to make your website faster by adding a small piece of script that makes every image to load only after visitor scroll downs to its position.

 This will affect every image on your website including the thumbnails.
-Unless and until a visitors is eager to see the image, it won’t load.
+Unless and until a visitors are eager to see the image, it won’t load.
 Hence, your website should load faster even on slow connections.

 We revise our posts many times and WordPress stores each and every revision, of course for every post, in its database.
-It also stores every draft, tables created by plugins, change logs, backup files etc., in its database.
+It also stores every draft, tables created by plugins, change-logs, backup files etc., in its database.